Marguerite Mahood: Early life and education

 On 16 June 1923 at the Independent Church, Collins Street, she married with Congregational forms Thomas Orrock George Mahood, an engineer.

 Career

-Mahood first exhibited with the Victorian Artists' Society in 1925 with a series of linocut prints.
+After establishing herself as a graphic artist and watercolourist in the 1920s, Mahood first exhibited with the Victorian Artists' Society in 1925 with a series of linocut prints.

 In 1926 Mahood became one of the first women in Australia to broadcast her own radio program, presenting a popular weekly discussion of art and architecture on the forerunner to the ABC between 1926 and 1929.
+In 1929 she persuaded radio station 3LO to have her host a show on interior decoration.
+In the early days of radio, she lectured on design and wrote articles for the Listerner-in and its Sydney counterpart Radio.
+She was able to continue her radio interests until the early 1930s.

-Mahood's ceramic practice became known for their decorative and vibrating glazing, with intricate filigree patterning.
+Mahood cultivated an ability to make intricate pottery.
+Beginning with a wheel and kiln built by her husband, she undertook all aspects of production, from sieving and wedging the clay to the arduous task of stoking the kiln in her backyard studio.
+She advocated a high degree of technical control and her view was that "anyone could make 'jugs and mugs' and factories can generally make them better", so that she had to make pottery pieces that couldn't be made satisfactorily through industrial reproduction.
+Mahood's ceramic practice was known for its decorative and vibrating glazing, with intricate filigree patterning and a wide range of glazes.
 She often produced humorous pieces which brought her commercial success and public profile.
-Mahood's approach to her ceramic practice was to overcome production-line style pieces, and therefore made works which could not be produced on a production line.
-Mahood made many 'double-filigree' items, which few have been able to copy.
+Mahood's approach to her ceramic practice was to overcome production-line style pieces, and she made many 'double-filigree' items, which few have been able to copy.